Abdusalamstd/math/README.md

 ### Note

 :warning: No commercial use.
-Thank you!

 # Release Note

 :notebook: 2021/10/22 Initialize in local git

-~
+...

 :books: 2022/10/22 Re-Initialize in Github